cairis-platform/cairis/docs/responses.rst

 A risk can be treated in several ways.

-By choosing to *Accept* a risk, we indicate that we are prepared to accept the consequences of the risk being realised.
+By choosing to *Accept* a risk, we indicate we are prepared to accept the consequences of the risk being realised.
 Accepting the risk comes with a cost, and responsibility for accepting a risk must fall on one or more roles.